Floaty cell-shaded FPS with RPG elements

 Pew pew fiesta

 The enemies are fairly stupid and either charge you or get stuck behind cover.
 Some of them also have regenerating shields, like you do, and require a concentrated burst of damage to take them down before their shield recovers.
 Using a sniper that has only 3 bullets in the magazine means you can't afford to miss and must aim at the head to guarantee a kill but again you have to deal with a glacial fire rate.
-Snipers are useless against those enemies that charge you and nearly useless against those stuck behind cover, so their only use is in taking down exposed, unreachable enemies standing high above or high below.
+Snipers are useless against those enemies that charge you and nearly useless against those that are stuck behind cover, so their only use is in taking down exposed, unreachable enemies standing high above or high below.

 Save me from this hell

-Conclusion – comical looks, comical gameplay
+Conclusion — comical appearance, comical gameplay

 The checkpoint/save system is a real problem and I found it gamebreaking.
 Luckily, I experienced it early enough so I didn't invest too much time in the game.
 Why are developers so obsessed with putting all their eggs in one basket?
 Just let me back up, copy, rename and otherwise fiddle with my save game files.
 Whatever, it's Borderlands GOTY, so take it or leave it, I guess.
 For me, it's quite clear — I'll leave it and move on to greener pastures.